Service Management Blog

 • Records and tracks issues from outset to conclusion.

-• During change, acts systematically to respond to day by day operational needs and react to them, avoiding service disruptions and maintaining coherence to (SLA) and information security requirements.
+• During change, acts systematically to respond to day-by-day operational needs, avoiding service disruptions and maintaining coherence to SLA and information security requirements.

-• Responds to common requests for service by providing information to enable fulfilment.
+• Responds to common requests for service by providing information to enable fulfillment.
 Promptly allocates unresolved calls as appropriate.

 • Acts as the routine contact point, receiving and handling requests for support.